How to Use The Gospel Project During the Evolving COVID-19 Situation

 The best way to do this is using the new Curriculum by LifeWay platform, which is powered by Ministry Grid.
 You can learn more about it on this post.

-For those of you looking to share some form of livestream or recorded kids ministry experience during this season, you are allowed to use The Gospel Project resources to do that—with the exception of the music.
-You may show the Bible story video, missions videos, and questions from kids videos as part of that larger video.
-To be clear, this does not mean you can post just the Bible story video by itself on a nonsecure platform.
+To reiterate, for those of you looking to share some form of livestream or recorded kids ministry experience during this season, you are allowed to use The Gospel Project resources to do that (music only for livestreaming).
+You may show the Bible story video, missions videos, and questions from kids videos as part of that larger video, as well as music.
+To be clear, this does not mean you can post just the Bible story video, etc. by itself on a nonsecure platform.

 The New Digital Platform

 On March 20, 2020, we launched Curriculum by LifeWay, as a means to equip groups and families to continue discipleship during this season of social distancing.
 This resource keeps everything simple for all ages.
-It provides a simple structure for family discipleship:
+It provides a simple structure for family discipleship for the current volume of content:

 - Activity page